rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 It is also possible that several solutions exist.
-Graphically, this would mean that an entire edge of the constraint to the solution space would be an optimum, meaning that we have several solutions that give us the same, optimal result.
+Graphically, this would mean that an entire edge of the constraint to the solution space would be an optimum, meaning that we have several solutions that give us the same optimal result.
 In this case we can pick any point of the input combinations that lead us to the optimal solution.
 If we increase the complexity, by either adding more secondary conditions, or